WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

 (or at least I haven't seen anyone doing) is using Typst to create animations.

 An animation is a sequence of images.
 Typst can generate images from Typst code, so in theory, it is possible to generate an animation using Typst.
+One of the easiest animations that involve procedural frame generation is a
+#elink("https://decodeunicode.org/")[Unicode character flash animation], which involves
+displaying each Unicode character one by one -- something in which its creation process could be simplified to a minimum with the help of a computer.
+I would be aiming to recreate this animation in the following sections.

-A simple way to do this is to first generate all frames as images using a loop or something else that serves the same purpose
+A simple way to create an animation is to first generate all frames as images using a loop or something else that serves the same purpose
 #footnote[
   Like a Makefile.
 Friendship ended with `do while` and `for`, now `make -j` is my best friend.